odkr/lpassh-add/MANUAL.rst

-You may also want to trace what system calls your shell makes when it runs **lpassh-add**, particularly if the shell you're running it with isn't reasonably modern and mainstream.
+You may also want to trace what system calls your shell makes when it runs **lpassh-add**, particularly if the shell you're running it with isn't reasonably modern or mainstream.

 The threat models of **ssh-add** and **lpass** apply.